iansulin/umich_dose/Ch2_App Compilation/04_Testing-Mode.md

-## 1.04.
+## 2.04.
 Testing Mode

-In the DOSE Watch App, you’ll find a section near the top of the MainView.swift file that looks like this:
+In the DOSE Watch App, you’ll find a section near the top of the `MainView.swift` file that looks like this:

 ```swift